 We definitely want to make sure there’s a maintenance program set up after the field’s constructed.
-Everybody’s excited, it looks great, the contractors finished up and completed all the punch list items, and is ready to walk away.
+Everybody’s excited.
+It looks great.
+The contractors finished up and completed all the punch list items and are ready to walk away.
 It’s a big endeavor to take over a sports complex, a field, whatever it might be.
 We want to make sure we have that conversation with you on what the next step is and how you’re going to maintain this great amenity that you’re able to provide for either the school or the community.

 Tim West (12:10)